gavz/lucasg.github.io/_posts/2017-01-23-Control-Flow-Guard.md

 From this list we can infer most of them either have a direct impact on the way `CFG` is implemented (`SetProcessValidCallTargets`, `SetProtectedPolicy`, `RtlSetProtectedPolicy`) or are legit control flow mechanisms (`RaiseException`, `RtlRestoreContextStub`, `SwitchToFiber`, `longjmp`).

 It is understable that these "dangerous" functions should be allowed to be called indirectly, but they should be deactivated by default.
-The function which explicitely activate the call target is `ntdll!RtlpGuardGrantSuppressedCallAccess` and for obvious reasons is not `CFG` whitelisted.
+The function which explicitly activate the call target is `ntdll!RtlpGuardGrantSuppressedCallAccess` and for obvious reasons is not `CFG` whitelisted.

 The `GuardCFFunctionTable` and `SuppressedCall` header flag parsing has been added to Process Hacker's `peview.exe` executable [(Github PR)](https://github.com/processhacker2/processhacker2/pull/101):